MicrosoftDocs/navdevitpro-content-pr/README.md

 You do not have write access to the master repo microsoft/navdevitpro-content-pr.
 This means that to make changes, you must commit the changes, and then create a pull request to include the changes.
 A writer (UA) will then review the request and pull the content into the master repo.

 There are a few ways to work with the repo:
-- You can edit directly in the repo on GitHub.com.
+- You can edit directly in the Microsoft/navdevitpro-content-pr repo on GitHub.com.
-- You can fork the repo and then create a pull request to include your changes.
+- You can fork the repo and then work in the fork.
+When you are done in the fork you commit your changes and make a pull request to the master repo.
 UA will then pick up the changes as needed.
 - Work locally by downloading the GitHub Desktop application from here: [https://desktop.github.com/](https://desktop.github.com/).
 This lets you clone the repo on your machine.
-You can then nake changes, sync with the master repo on Github, and create a Pull Reuest.
+You can then make changes, sync with the master repo on Github, and create a Pull Request.

 ### How to contribute
 1. Make changes to an existing file or add a new one.